SIEDD/alx-project-0x14/README.md

-# Main Project Title
-This is the top-level heading.
-Use `#` for the largest heading.

 ## API Overview
-This is a second-level heading.
-Use `##` for subheadings.

 The MoviesDatabase API allows developers to search for movies, retrieve detailed information, and access user reviews.
 It supports various endpoints to fetch data based on genre, popularity, and user ratings.

 ## Version
-This is another second-level heading.

 The current version of the API is `v1.2.0`.

 ## Available Endpoints